Aubrey Scriven: Life and career

 Scriven signed for Bradford City in May 1927, as part of a £400 deal that also took Islip to the club.
 He made 105 appearances in the Football League, scoring 37 goals, as well as scoring once from 6 FA Cup matches, and left the club in May 1932 to join Bristol City.

 He spent two seasons with Bristol City, during which he scored 17 goals from 67 appearances in all competitions, of which 54 appearances and 12 goals came in the Third Division South.
 He also scored in the final as Bristol City won the 1933–34 Welsh Cup, beating another English club, Tranmere Rovers, 3–0 in a replay after the original match was drawn.
 Scriven moved into non-league football with Worcester City in 1934.
 In his only season with the club, he scored 13 goals in the Birmingham & District League, and then joined Brierley Hill Alliance, where he remained until retiring from football during the war.

-Scriven ran the Bell Inn, in Livery Street, Birmingham.
-His wife, Lily née Gunn, and their 10-year-old daughter Audrey Jean were killed when the city centre was bombed in October 1940 during the Birmingham Blitz.
+Scriven ran the Bell Inn, in Livery Street, central Birmingham.
+His wife, Lily née Gunn, and their 10-year-old daughter, Audrey Jean, were killed when the city centre was bombed in October 1940 during the Birmingham Blitz.
 Scriven remarried in 1942, to Vera Thompson.
 After the war, he worked as a maintenance man at Monument Road Baths in Ladywood, Birmingham.
-His death at the age of 83 was registered in Birmingham in May 1988.
+He died in Birmingham on 30 April 1988, aged 83.